Merzasphor/MWSE/docs/source/references/magic-effects.md

 	These values are available in Lua by their index in the `tes3.effect` table.
 For example, `tes3.effect.fortifySkill` has a value of `83`.

 !!! note
-	Custom effects can be added, expanding this list.
-See the [Magicka Expanded](https://www.nexusmods.com/morrowind/mods/47111) article on [Claiming a Spell Effect ID](https://www.nexusmods.com/morrowind/articles/137) for more information.
+	Custom effects can be added, expanding the `tes3.effect` table.
+See the [Magic Effects, Modded](../magic-effects-modded) reference page for more information.

 Index                    | Value
 ------------------------ | -----